dwarvesf/playbook/engineering/Testing/QA-best-practices.md

 Manual testing is mostly done using Exploratory testing methodology and found errors are either fixed right away or prioritised and recorded to task/story/error management tool.
 Exploring the app or service can be started right after something functional is “ready”.

 Exploratory testing is a very powerful tool in e2e testing where the whole system is covered by testing.
 In the method tester goes beyond what can be defined in a test case, applies user-like thinking as well as tries to break the system by various error scenarios and is never “done” with testing.

-#### Non functional testing - localization, usability, performance/load testing

-Around the functional requirements and testing there are usually non-functional requirements which can be tested applying localisation, usability, performance and load testing.
-The needs and the tools are projects specific.
-For Performance/Load testing: LoadUI and J meter are actively in use to validate service capabilities in high traffic and to find possible service bottlenecks.

 #### Error management